-IFF was first developed in World War II to electronically identify aircraft that were beyond visual range.
+IFF was first developed in World War II as a means to electronically identify aircraft that were beyond visual range.
 An IFF sends out an encrypted interrogation signal that a friendly aircraft will reply with the correct electronic response.
 If the interrogated aircraft does not send back the correct signal, it is assumed hostile.